Creatine: how much? When? The best kind? Everything you want to know and then some.

-If you have health and fitness goals (however modest) and work out at least twice a week, taking creatine can help.
+If you have health and fitness goals (no matter how modest) and you exercise at least twice a week, then taking creatine can help.

-Do you go hiking, running, or biking?
-Instead of dragging yourself up the hills, imagine conquering them and arriving at the top with lots of energy.
+Do you go hiking, running or cycling?
+Instead of dragging yourself up the hills, imagine yourself conquering them and arriving at the top with a lot of energy.

-What does it look like in the weight room?
-Instead of doing sloppy reps just to finish the set, imagine having the strength to keep up a clean and crisp pace until the end and still have a few reps in the tank.
+What is the weight room like?
+Instead of doing sloppy reps just to finish the set, imagine that you have the strength to maintain a clean and crisp tempo to the end and have a few more reps in the tank.

 How about pushing your limits in your favorite workout class?
-Instead of slowing down or getting out, imagine staying on point and on beat.
+Instead of slowing down or stepping out, imagine yourself staying on point and on the beat.

-Yes, no matter who you are or how you exercise, creatine can help you last longer and recover faster.
-That means you can work out more productively and reach your fitness goals faster..
+Yes, regardless of who you are and how you move, creatine can help you last longer and recover faster.
+That means you can train more productively and reach your fitness goals faster.

-- Many people are creatine deficient - some much more so than others.
+- Many people are creatine deficient - some much more than others.

-- If you're not taking creatine, your energy metabolism isn't as good as it could be.
+- If you don't take creatine, your energy metabolism isn't as good as it could be.

-- Although a creatine deficiency doesn't pose any serious health risks, balanced creatine levels can help you achieve your health and fitness goals.
+- Although a creatine deficiency does not pose any serious health risks, a balanced creatine level can help you achieve your health and fitness goals.

-It turns out that creatine is much more basic than most people realize.
+It turns out that creatine is a lot more fundamental than most people realize.

-So, do you find yourself in a creatine deficit?
-Are you curious about how creatine supplementation can help you achieve your health and fitness goals?
-Are you confused about what form of creatine to buy and how to best use it?.
+So are you in a creatine deficit?
+Curious about how creatine supplementation can help you achieve your health and fitness goals?
+Are you confused about which form of creatine to buy and how best to use it?

-Here you'll find the answers to your most pressing creatine questions (and then some).
+Here you will find the answers to your most pressing creatine questions (and then some).

 What is creatine?

-Creatine is a naturally occurring molecule that is obtained in two ways: It's either synthesized by your liver or derived directly from animal protein.
-In other words, your body makes some and you take in the rest through food..
+Creatine is a naturally occurring molecule that is obtained in two ways: it is either synthesized by your liver or obtained directly from animal protein.
+In other words, your body makes some and you get the rest from food.

-For meat eaters, about half of the creatine comes from food, and the rest is processed by the body.
-Those on a plant-based diet must be content with the amount of creatine that the body processes from the amino acids in the diet, and that's no more than a gram a day.
+In meat eaters, about half of the amount of creatine comes from the diet, and the rest is processed by the body.
+On a plant-based diet, you have to make do with the amount of creatine your body can process from the amino acids in your diet, and that's a gram a day at most.

 Ninety percent of your creatine is stored in muscle cells, waiting to be used as fuel.
-And unlike glycogen and oxygen, creatine can provide energy that's available in the short term.
+And unlike glycogen and oxygen, creatine can provide short-term energy.

-It's like an afternoon espresso for your cells - it gives you a turbo boost when you need energy fast, but it's relatively short-lived and not available in sufficient quantities..
+It's like an afternoon espresso for your cells - it gives you a turbo boost when you need energy quickly, but it's relatively short-lived and not available in sufficient quantities.

-Creatine is one of the most researched and clinically backed supplements, having played a leading role in over 50,000 studies.
-The numerous research results highlight especially the benefits for training and performance, such as:.
+Creatine is one of the most researched and clinically backed supplements, having featured prominently in over 50,000 studies.
+The numerous research results mainly highlight the benefits for training and performance, such as: B:

 - Prevention of age-related muscle loss